Surfboardv2ray/batch-fragment-scanner/README.md

 * Optional step: Edit the script for fragment values

-✴️ Edit the Arrays of possible values for packets, length, and interval based on your need.
+✴️ Edit the .ps1 script at `Arrays of possible values` for "packets", "length", and "interval" based on your network.
 Values are used randomly in combination.

 * Open PowerShell script: